ferram4/Ferram-Aerospace-Research/README.md

             			sarbian, for refactoring code for working with MechJeb, and the Module Manager 1.5 updates
             			ialdabaoth (who is awesome), who originally created Module Manager
                         	Regex, for adding RPM support
-            			Duxwing, for copy editing the readme
+				DaMichel, for some ferramGraph updates and some control surface-related features Duxwing, for copy editing the readme

    CompatibilityChecker by Majiir, BSD 2-clause http://opensource.org/licenses/BSD-2-Clause